How to Export Office 365 Mailbox to PST Using 4 Different Ways

 Frequently Asked Questions

-A: Yes, this software allows you to export multiple O365 user’s mailboxes to PST.
+Yes, this software allows you to export multiple O365 user mailboxes to PST.

-A: No, Admin credentials are necessary to export multiple users’ accounts.
-You can easily export single account data by un-checking Is Admin while login into your account using this tool.
+No, Admin credentials are necessary to export multiple users’ accounts.
+You can easily export single account data by un-checking Is Admin while logging into your account using this tool.

-Q 4.
-What type of files I can Backup from Office 365 Account?
+Q 5.
+What type of files can I backup from my Office 365 Account?

-A: You can backup Office 365 mailboxes, Contacts, Calendars, and Tasks to Outlook PST, EML, and MSG formats using Office 365 Export Wizard.
+You can backup Office 365 mailboxes, Contacts, Calendars, and Tasks to Outlook PST, EML, and MSG formats using the above software.

 Follow the below steps to export PST files using Outlook: